KevinDepedri/KevinDepedri/README.md

 # <p align="center"> Hi, I'm Kevin Depedri 👋
+### I am a passionate engineer, currently contributing my expertise in the AI/ML field at Leonardo.
+### I am a graduate from the University of Trento 🎓
-### I have a bachelor degree in Information and Communications engineering 📡
+#### There I earned a Bachelor's degree in Information and Communications engineering 📡
+#### and a Master's degree in Artificial Intelligence Systems 🤖
-### I'm interested in Artifical Intelligence and I'm specializing in Computer Vision and Augmented Reality 👓
+#### with a specialization in Computer Vision and Augmented Reality 👓
-### I'm attending a master in Artificial Intelligence Systems at UniTn 📚
 ### Here you can find some of the projects on which I have worked in the last years 💻
+#### Feel free to contact me here on github for any project related question or collaboration.
-### You can reach me on Linkedin [here](https://www.linkedin.com/in/kevin-depedri-b35463259) 📫
+#### Otherwise, you can reach me on Linkedin [here](https://www.linkedin.com/in/kevin-depedri) 📫

 <!--
 **KevinDepedri/KevinDepedri** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.